Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-How are Bean raw and Peanut different?
+How are bean raw and peanuts different?

-• Bean raw has less Saturated Fat.
+• Bean raw has less saturated fat.

 Beans, pinto, mature seeds, raw and Peanuts, all types, raw are the varieties used in this article.